Will your hubby still be attracted to you after labour?

 Today’s wives expect their husbands to be there right next to them at every step of the way, from pregnancy to childbirth.
 “Why should I go through the physical agony alone?” some of them might say.

 And of course, the dads should be there when the baby is born.
 After all, they were there right at the beginning, right?

-But while’s being in the delivery room can be a beautiful and empowering experience for some dads, there are others who are “scarred” by the experience.
-There are some husbands who may be left with distressing recollections that they may bring with them to the bedroom.
+But while being in the delivery room can be a beautiful and empowering experience for some dads, there are others who get “scarred” by the experience.
+Some husbands are left with distressing recollections that continues to stick with them even in the bedroom.

-Is your husband one of the former or the latter?
+Does your husband belong to the former or the latter?
 Read on to find out.

 Should husbands see “everything”?